 On the recital platform, as a Britten-Pears Young Artist Felix Kemp has performed Wolf Lieder at Snape Maltings, has explored opera arias in masterclasses with Sir Antonio Pappano as part of the Aldeburgh Festival and appeared in A Bernstein Celebration for the London Song Festival.

-Felix Kemp’s recordings include Pierrot in Ethel Smyth’s Fête Galant for Retrospect Opera (selected as a Favourite CD of 2019 by Manchester Classical Music) and The Herald in Stanford’s The Travelling Companion for SOMM Recordings.
+Felix Kemp’s recordings include Pierrot in Ethel Smyth’s Fête Galante for Retrospect Opera (selected as a Favourite CD of 2019 by Manchester Classical Music) and The Herald in Stanford’s The Travelling Companion for SOMM Recordings.
 His broadcasts include In Tune for BBC Radio 3.

 Please note that this biography is not to be used for programmes.
 Current information is available on request.